billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 ## Energy efficiency Metrics and Measurement Method

-Metric for DSLAM, MSAM(multiservice access node) GPON GEPON equipment Equipment with line cards working at different profiles/states shall be characterized with different metric values for each specific profile/state.
+Metric for DSLAM, MSAM(multiservice access node) GPON GEPON equipment:

+Equipment with line cards working at different profiles/states shall be characterized with different metric values for each specific profile/state.

 Pport=Peq/Nports[W/port]

 Where Peq is the power (in watts) of a fully equipped wireline network equipment with all its line cards working in a specific profile/state.

 Metric for wireless access technologies

 The proposed energy efficiency metric at RF unit level is:

 EErfu= Eoutput/Erfu

 Where Eoutput is daily RF output energy consumption [Wh] under different load Erfu is daily RF units energy consumption [Wh] under different load.

 Metric for routers and Ethernet switches

 The proposed metric for router and Ethernet switches is:

  EER=Ti/Pw [Mbit/s/W]

 Where Ti is weighted throughput, Pw is is weighted power (energy consumption rate)

 Metric for small network devices

+The metrics adopted for small networking devices intended for home/domestic or small office use is

+ EER=0.35Tidle+0.5Tlowpower+0.15TMaximum/0.35Pidle+0.5Plowpower_0.15Pmaximum (Mbit/s/W)

-The metrics adopted for small networking devices intended for home/domestic or small office use is EER=0.35Tidle+0.5Tlowpower+0.15TMaximum/0.35Pidle+0.5Plowpower_0.15Pmaximum (Mbit/s/W) Where throughput is maximum non drop data rate beween wide area Network and local area network kport in the ingress direction;
+Where throughput is maximum non drop data rate beween wide area Network and local area network kport in the ingress direction;
 Line rate/speed is maximum possible number of transmitted/received bits.
 Power shall be averaged over 5 minutes, taking measurements every 30 seconds.
-During idle power, IP pings shall be sent via the user interface.
+During idle power,IP pings shall be sent via the user interface.

 Metric for power equipment

 δ=Po/Pi

 where Po is output power, Pi is input power.
 This energy efficiency value is measured or calculated from the testing data over specified time period.

 Metric for cooling equipment

 η=Qt/Pi

 where η is the energy efficiency of the air conditioner Pi is the input power, Qt is the sum of the sensible cooling capacity and the latent cooling capacity.